angr-debugging/dAngr/examples/angr_examples/10_mbrainfuzz.md

 The address of the first function is going to be different for each binary, but the structure of the binary is the same.

+We create a function get_target_addr to find the address of the basic block with

 ```
 load '/workspaces/dAngr/examples/angr_examples/repo/angr_examples/examples/secuinside2016mbrainfuzz/sample_1'